gmocore/simon/README.md

         - Simons list flashes
     - User picks a color
         - That color flashes
             - If the users color is the same as Simons first item in the list and it IS the end of simons list
                 - Simon picks a new random color
                     - Simon adds this pick to his list
                     - Simons list flashes (which is now two items)
                 - User picks a color
                     - That color flashes
             - If the users color is the same as Simons first item in the list and it is NOT the end of simons list
                 - User picks a color
                     - That color flashes
             - If the users color is the same as Simons second item in the list and it IS the end of simons list
                 - Simon picks a new random color
                     - Simon adds this pick to his list
                     - Simons list flashes (which is now three items)
                 - User picks a color
                     - That color flashes
-                                - If the users color is the same as Simons first item in the list and its not the end of simons list
+            - If the users color is the same as Simons first item in the list and it is NOT the end of simons list
                 - User picks a color
                     - That color flashes
-                                        - If the users color is the same as Simons second item in the list and its not the end of simons list
+            - If the users color is the same as Simons second item in the list and it is NOT the end of simons list
                 - User picks a color
                     - That color flashes
             - If the users color is the same as Simons third item in the list and it IS the end of simons list
                 - Simon picks a new random color
                     - Simon adds this pick to his list
                     - Simons list flashes (which is now four items)
                 - User picks a color
-                                                        - That color flashes
+                    - That color flashes....
+I think we might be able to turn this into code now?
             - If users color is ever NOT the same
                 - FLASH background
                 - Simons list is cleared
                 - PlayGame()